-- Q: Has JICA informed each developing country of the purposes and structure of the SATREPS program?
+- Q: Has each developing country been informed of the purposes and structure of the SATREPS program?
 Also, does the applicant in Japan need to be able to respond to the partner country's inquiries about procedures, etc.? - A: MOFA/JICA has informed the government agency handling ODA in each of the developing countries eligible for the program.
 However, applicants should be aware that the extent to which the program is known by researchers in the counterpart country may vary due to internal circumstances.
-Where necessary, please ask the counterpart researcher(s) (and their institution of affiliation) to confirm with the partner country government agency handling ODA. - (3) Eligible counterpart institutions, partner country researchers; relationships - Q: Are companies and NGOs in other countries able to participate in a project? - A: The SATREPS program is implemented as a technical cooperation project on the basis of an official request from a partner country and international agreements between the partner country and Japan; in principle, the program does not cover private-sector companies or NGOs without government ownership.
+Where necessary, please ask the counterpart researcher(s) (and their institution of affiliation) to confirm with the partner country government agency handling ODA. - (2) Counterpart institutions, partner country researchers; relationships - Q: Is it possible to conduct joint research with multiple research institutions in the partner country? - A: Yes, it is possible to conduct joint research with multiple research institutions in a single partner country.
+In such cases, the names of all institutions must be listed in the ODA request form, and the main research institution of joint research in the partner country must be specified. - Q: Are companies and NGOs in other countries able to participate in a project? - A: The SATREPS program is implemented as a technical cooperation project on the basis of an official request from a partner country and international agreements between the partner country and Japan; in principle, the program does not cover private-sector companies or NGOs without government ownership.
 However, if the partner country's research institute is a government entity, private-sector companies and NGOs may participate in the research, provided that the research institute recognizes said organizations as collaborating partners and said organizations pay for their own expenses. - Q: Are international agencies and the partner country's private universities able to participate in the project? - A: Regional international agencies and private universities in the developing country are not excluded from participating.
 However, preconditions include approval by the partner country's government of the implementation of the ODA project by said international agency or private university, submission of an ODA request to the Japanese embassy via the official route through the government agency in the partner country granting privileges and immunities to international agencies and the government agency in the partner country handling ODA.
 In addition, an R/D (Record of Discussions) must be concluded during the Detailed Design Study conducted by JICA in the same manner as cases in which the counterparty is a government agency.